Alejandro Núñez

 Research Topics

 Magnetic activity in main-sequence stars and ultra cool dwarfs.
-Brown dwarf atmospheres, and stellar atmospheres.
+Stellar atmospheres.
+The ages of stars.

 Advisor